Productdb/docs/docs/rn-core/reference/DyteClient.md

 <a name="module_DyteClient+ai"></a>

 ### meeting.ai
-The `ai` object is used to interface with Dyte's AI features.
+The `ai` object is used to interface with ProductDB's AI features.
 You can obtain the live meeting transcript and use other meeting AI features such as summary, and agenda using this object.